Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.13.1

-    This boolean annotation specifies that the function does not raise a Python exception to indicate that an error occurred.
+    This boolean annotation specifies that the function or constructor does not raise a Python exception to indicate that an error occurred.

     .. seealso:: :fanno:`RaisesPyException`